Privacy Risks in Reinforcement Learning for Household Robots: CONCLUSION

 \subsection{Qualitative Results}

-The qualitative results shown in Figure \ref{fig:qualitative} for the S1 setting are collected with $\lambda$ 0.1, and the results for the S2 setting are collected under the adaptive method.
-In the left image of Figure \ref{fig:qualitative}, both the RGB images and depth images are reconstructed with recognizable patterns and magnitudes.
-The RGB images exhibit accurate color tones, although there may be some inaccurate colored noise in local areas.
-The depth images reconstructed in conjunction with the RGB images also display similar noisy patterns, but the overall brightness of continuous areas remains accurate.
-Consequently, the sizes of private rooms can be accessed by potential adversaries.
-In the S2 setting, as depicted in the right image of Figure \ref{fig:qualitative}, the successfully reconstructed images exhibit accuracy with clear edges and details.
-For additional qualitative results, please refer to Appendix~\ref{app:more_results}.
+The qualitative results are shown in Fig.~\ref{fig:qualitative} for both QGI and RGI in 2 settings.
+Results of the S1 setting are shown in the left part.
+Both the RGB and depth images are reconstructed with recognizable patterns and magnitudes.
+The RGB images exhibit accurate color tones, despite some colored noise in local areas.
+The depth images display similar noisy patterns, but the overall brightness of continuous areas remains accurate.
+Consequently, the sizes of private rooms can be accessed by adversaries.
+In the S2 setting, as depicted in the right part, the reconstructed depth images exhibit accuracy with clear edges and details.